 Call for Proposals and Evaluation Procedure

-Proposals are called under a continuous submission scheme.
-Proposals will be evaluated after reception in varying intervals after the open call publishing.
-The deadlines for submission will be regularly via the open call website.
-Currently, it is planned to close all open calls latest on July, 28th 2021, 17:00 h CEST, or at an earlier date, in case the budget that is reserved for open calls in SmartAgriHubs (i.e. for this and other SAH open calls) is completely allocated.
+In the RESTART and EXPAND Open Calls, proposals are called under a continuous submission scheme.
+Proposals will be evaluated after reception in varying intervals after the Open Call publishing.
+The deadlines for submission will be regularly announced via this Open Call website.
+Currently, it is planned to close the RESTART open call in September 2021 and the EXPAND open call in June 2022.
+The open call will be closed at an earlier date, in case the budget that is reserved for open calls in SmartAgriHubs (i.e. for this and other SAH open calls) is completely allocated.

 During that period, batches of proposals will be evaluated at several deadlines and can start immediately after the proposal evaluation & selection is completed.